davidhoness/sstv_decoder/README.md

 ## What you will need

-- Raspberry Pi 2B or later, with the usual peripherals
+- Raspberry Pi 2B or later, with the usual peripherals.
-- RTL-SDR USB dongle (search RTL2832U)
+- RTL-SDR USB dongle (search RTL2832U).
   - Don't buy the little 30 cm mag-mount antennas.
 You will have little or no hope of picking up the ISS with them.
   - [This starter kit](https://www.amazon.com/RTL-SDR-Blog-RTL2832U-Software-Telescopic/dp/B011HVUEME/) is recommended and comes with a good beginners antenna that will pick up the ISS.